Director of Outreach and Development

 - Develop, maintain, and adhere to a grant proposal schedule

-- Write grant proposals and submit any necessary reporting
+- Write grant proposals and submit necessary reporting

-- As conditions permit, organize fundraiser/friendraiser events (at least 2 per year, to coincide with Guatemala staff or defender visits) and organize the annual Alice Zachmann Human Rights Award event.
+- As conditions permit, organize fundraiser events (at least 2 per year, to coincide with Guatemala staff or defender visits) and organize annual Alice Zachmann Human Rights Award event.

 Communications and Outreach

-- As conditions permit, serve as a spokesperson at events to raise the visibility of GHRC
+- As conditions permit, and in coordination with the Director of Advocacy, serve as a spokesperson at pertinent events to raise the visibility of GHRC

-- Participate in relevant coalitions working on human rights
+- Participate occasionally in relevant coalitions working on human rights

-- Organize, promote, and participate in webinars and other online events
+- Organize, promote, and participate in occasional webinars and other online events

-- Send out weekly communications to GHRC’s base of supporters, highlighting GHRC’s work and engaging supporters in meaningful action
+- In coordination with the Director of Advocacy, assist in preparing and disseminating regular communications to GHRC’s base of supporters, highlighting GHRC’s work and helping to engage supporters in meaningful action

-- Depending on conditions, recruit participants for delegations to Guatemala and help arrange logistics, coordinating with staff in Guatemala
+- Depending on conditions, recruit participants for delegations of US-based activists to Guatemala and help arrange logistics, coordinating with staff in Guatemala

-- Depending on conditions, organize meetings, public events, and logistics for human rights defenders visiting Washington
+- Depending on conditions, organize meetings, public events, and logistics for GHRC partners visiting Washington

 Proficiency in Spanish

-To apply, send a cover letter and resume to firstname.lastname@example.org.
+To apply, please send a cover letter, writing sample, and resume to firstname.lastname@example.org.

 For information on applying for an internships, please click here.